-(Note: I originally wrote this article for the June, 2005 issue of "THE SOUND BOX," (now titled THE ANTIQUE PHONOGRAPH) the journal of the The Antique Phonograph Society.)
+(Note: This is an updated version of an article I originally wrote for the June, 2005 issue of "THE SOUND BOX," (now titled THE ANTIQUE PHONOGRAPH) the journal of the The Antique Phonograph Society.)

 There were hundreds of phonograph dealers in the 1890s and early 1900s but none

 have attained the almost cult status of Peter Bacigalupi.
 It is something of a mystery

 why Bacigalupi, more than any other dealer, so fascinates collectors today.
 Certainly

 his San Francisco store was one of the largest and most important in the country,

 but there were many other major dealers who are barely remembered today.
 Henry Babson's